dinosoeren/walls.dev/content/project/friendlier/index.md

 ---
 date: 2015-04-10
 draft: false
-title: 'Friendlier: Letting a Startup Fail Fast'
+title: "Friendlier: Letting a Startup Fail Fast"
 slug: friendlier
 summary: Reflections on building, pitching, and ultimately losing a promising social app to a single API dependency.
 thumbnail: /project/friendlier/images/featured.webp
 thumbnailHd: /project/friendlier/images/featured-hd.webp
 images:
   - /project/friendlier/images/featured-hd.webp
   - /project/friendlier/images/featured-frame.png
 categories:
   - Project
   - Business
   - Reflection
+  - Mobile
+  - App
 tags:
   - Startup
   - Android
   - MobileDev
   - Social
   - Business
   - Failure
   - API
 toc: true
 ---
 {{< project-details
   timeline="2014-2015"
   languages="Java (Android)"
   school="Colorado College"
   role="CEO, Mobile Developer, Big Idea Finalist"
 >}}

 In our sophomore year at Colorado College, my best friend Anubrat and I set out to solve a problem we both felt deeply: how do you keep the connections you’ve made, when life and social media make it so easy to forget?
 The result was **Friendlier**—a mobile app that nudged you to reach out to friends you might otherwise lose touch with, using data, context, and a bit of gamification.